owncloud/ocis/docs/ocis/development/testing.md

 ### Run single feature test

-A single feature tests (a feature file) can also be run against the different storage backends.
+The tests for a single feature (a feature file) can also be run against the different storage backends.
 To do that, multiple make targets with the schema test-\<test source\>-feature-\<storage-backend\> are available.
 To select a single feature you have to add an additional `BEHAT_FEATURE=<path-to-feature-file>` parameter when invoking the make command.

 For example;